 When Jay and I got married, both sides of our families threw me kitchen/recipe showers, which was great.
 I got a recipe for cookies from Jay’s grandmother that had been handed down for six generations, Jay and I being the sixth.
 Should the bambino ever resume his interest in the kitchen, I’ll hand it to him and/or his future spouse and he’ll be the seventh.
 And since I’ve been on a baking/cooking frenzy as of late, I decided to try my hand at Ginger Creams.

 It’s an autumn-y dessert.
 Nothing like a gingersnap–More like a soft, frosted ginger bar/brownie, if you will.
-I asked Mary what her mother meant when she said to spread the batter into “tins” and she told me she remembered her grandmother always making her Ginger Creams in a jelly roll pan.
+I asked Mary what her mother meant when she said to spread the batter into “tins” (which is what was written on the recipe card) and she told me she remembered her grandmother always making her Ginger Creams in a jelly roll pan.
 So I used a shallow baking sheet, since I don’t have an actual jelly roll pan.

 But all that aside, all I meant was that food should be shared and enjoyed.
 And the history geek in me thinks it’s pretty cool to have access to such an old recipe (I’d have to dig out the old family tree, but I’d guess it goes back to the early to mid-1800s.
 I’d have to check with Mary to get a more accurate answer on just how old the Ginger Creams are.

 - Butter/shortening, for greasing the pan

 - 1/2 C molasses

 - 1 tsp. baking soda, dissolved in 2 tsp. milk